bablukpik/nest-rest-api/README.md

 $ npm run start:dev

 ```
-## The following table shows the overview of the REST APIs
+## The following table shows the overview of the Rest APIs

 ```
 | Methods  | Urls | Actions |